 Fluffy Whole Wheat Apple Pie Pancakes paired with a delicious Apple Caramel Topping.
 A wholesome dessert-for-breakfast recipe that is refined sugar free.

 Is there anything better than dessert for breakfast?
 Especially if it is made with wholesome ingredients and no refined sugar?
 I think not!

 These Whole Wheat Apple Pie Pancakes are light and fluffy thanks to buttermilk in the batter and stiff egg whites, that are folded in right at the end.
 This little extra step is so worth it for extra fluffiness in whole wheat pancakes.

-Butter, diced apples, coconut sugar and apple pie spice cooked down to caramel-y apple goodness that totally reminds me of the best apple pie filling.
+Butter, diced apples, coconut sugar and apple pie spice cooked down to a caramel-y apple goodness that totally reminds me of the best apple pie filling.

-A note about the whole wheat flour.
-I would have loved to use all whole wheat but the only kind I can get here in Thailand is a rather coarse stone-ground variety.
+A note about the whole wheat flour: I would have loved to use all whole wheat but the only kind I can get here in Thailand is a rather coarse stone-ground variety.
 There is just no way I can make fluffy pancakes from it, so I use half all-purpose flour for lightness.

 If your whole wheat flour is very fine or even white whole wheat flour, you might even get away without any all-purpose flour.